-As you begin to find a healthy community and gain a feeling of connection, you can begin to settle in.
-Settling into a community takes time and strength of will.
+As you begin to find a healthy community and give you a feeling of connection, you can begin to settle in.
+Settling into a community takes time and will.
 A few tips can help make the process of settling in less scary and generate stronger connections with your new community.

-- Be a regular: It cannot be overstated the kind of fulfillment being treated like an ordinary person can bring.
-Being a regular comes with several perks.
-To be seen as a regular, try saying hello to those you meet as you feel comfortable, talk often with other regulars, and consistently show up.
-Becoming a regular can greatly increase your positive interactions within your new community.
+- Be a regular: It cannot be underestimated the kind of fulfillment in being treated like an ordinary person who is frequently in the same place.
+Being a regular comes with its perks.
+To be a regular, try saying hello to those you meet as you feel comfortable, talk with other regulars, and consistently show up (may once or twice a week).

-- Find common interests: Common interests have a way of bonding people.
+- Find common interests: Common interests have a way of binding people.
 There are many ways to find the common interests of others in your community.
-If good-old-fashioned conversation seems a bit too intimidating, there are apps like Meetup that can help to facilitate like-minded connections.
+If good-old conversation seems a bit too intimidating, there are apps like Meetup that can help to facilitate like-minded connections.

 Maintain Honesty with Yourself and Your Social Community

 Honesty is the cornerstone of recovery and sobriety.
-If you are unable to be honest about your place in recovery, it will be challenging for you to maintain sobriety.
-Staying honest with yourself and with the people who make up your community and social circles can help maintain your sobriety and recovery.
+If you are unable, to be honest about your palace in recovery and with sobriety, it will be challenging for you to maintain sobriety.
+Starting with honesty within yourself and then with the people who make up your community or social community can help maintain your sobriety and recovery.

 Most twelve-step recovery programs for addiction stem from the first twelve-step program called Alcoholics Anonymous (A.A.).
 The guidelines of A.A., or “Big Book” as known, were written by one of the founding members named Bill W., who once said about honesty: